Why Westerschelde?

 Vessel tracking:

-A number of companies supply global AIS data to subscription customers, who may be fleet owners, logistic providers, freight proprietors, financial services and insurance companies, amongst others.
+A number of companies supply global AIS data to subscription customers, who may be fleet owners, logistic providers, freight proprietors, financial services or insurance companies.
 Often, a limited functionality is made available to the public via dedicated websites.
+The maps in this open source project allow for traffic viewing, but not for vessel search or tracking.